 So, without even having to specify any method, basic data access is provided.

-Some are defined in a specific pattern so that the queries can be derived for us (like the
+The first two methods are defined in a specific pattern so that the queries can be derived for us (like the

-Others must be specifically written and annotated with
+Other methods must be specifically written and annotated with

 The Neo4j, GraphAware, and Pivotal teams.